How It All Begin

 I started writing down my thoughts in 2004 when my youngest sister gave me a book for Christmas.
 It was purple (my favorite color) and full of empty, lined pages.
 She said the book was for me to write down my thoughts.
 She said she thought it was a good idea for me to start putting my thoughts in a journal.
 She had no idea the magnitude of the gift she had given me and neither did I at the time.
-I had never in my life written down my thoughts but for years my thoughts had plagued me in such a way that I would feel overwhelmed and not know why; so I started journaling.
+I had never in my life written down my thoughts, but for years my thoughts had plagued me in such a way that I would feel overwhelmed without understanding why and so…I began to journal.
 At first I started writing about the frustrations that come along with everyday life situations.
 Oftentimes, I would wonder why I couldn’t seem to get this thing called life right and then one day while in a very deep state of thinking, I started writing a poem about walking by faith.
-Before I knew it I was in a zone and when I went back and read what I had wrote, I was somewhat amazed.
+Before I knew it, I was in a zone and when I went back and read what I had wrote, I was somewhat amazed.
 For one, I had never written poetry a day in my life and for two, the pain that came through the words of that poem touched me as if I was an outsider reading it for the first time.
 I felt the pain of the lady that wrote that poem.
 I realized later on, many poems later, that I am the lady that is the voice of so many women that suffer in silence or don’t know how or haven’t figured out a way to express things they go through or have been through.
-I realized that I am a voice of women that have felt the kind of pain that silences you and can make you feel all alone.
+I realized that I am the voice of women that have felt the kind of pain that silences you, making you feel all alone.
 I am the voice of not only women, but of those that need answers to the questions they have for Life, that seemingly go unanswered – sometimes, for years at a time.

 To read more on how you can pursue your purpose, Christopher J. Harris’ book, Temporary Assignment, Wisdom for Reinventing Your Life and Pursuing Your Purpose is an excellent read that will leave you motivated and ready to take the next steps into your destiny.